MetPX/sarracenia/doc/mesh_gts.rst

 alphanumeric codes (TAC.)
 Picking an X sufficient for such data types is likely to be much harder on the brokers, and no value we can pick will take *all warnings*.

+As going forward, the intent is to use this method with satellite imagery, RADAR data, and large GRIB data sets, it is suspected that a great deal of high priority data will exceed any reasonable value of X.  If we don't use separate queues for high priority data, then a downward pressure on X comes from avoiding large messages from overly delaying a higher priority message from being sent.

 To guarantee warning transfer performance, one would need to guarantee it for the large warnings as well, which is